 How to Write Software Test Cases:

 Test case writing is a skill that needs to be developed.
-If you are new to the field of software testing or just need help, there are a number of resources you can learn from.
+If you are new to software testing or need help, there are a number of resources you can learn from.

-Now that you know what to include in a test case, let’s get into the action and actually write one.
-When writing your own test cases it is important to keep them simple and clear while making sure they don’t miss any important parts.
+Now that you know what to include in a test case, let’s get into the action and write one.
+When writing your own test cases, it is important to keep them simple and clear while ensuring they don’t miss any important parts.

 This is where most people fail when documenting automated tests.
 They want to write down every detail, every possible variation in the software or website.
 This is a huge waste of time and will only cause your test cases to be outdated quickly.
-Think hard about what you will actually need and use it to your advantage, this will save you lots of time!
+Think hard about what you need and use it to your advantage, saving you time!

 Test Case Templates:

 There are a number of pre-made test cases you can look at and base your own on.
-These can be very useful, especially when it comes to creating new templates or starting out with writing your own test cases.
-Some of them might not fit perfectly for what you need right now but they will help you get started quite quickly.
+These can be very useful, especially when creating new templates or starting out with writing your own test cases.
+Some might not fit perfectly for what you need right now, but they will help you get started quite quickly.

 Important Fields Of Test Cases: